 2. Real-time inventory information and in-store navigation

 Results from the Ayden survey say that 21% of customers find it annoying that particular products are not available, and 19% are unhappy with not finding specific products they are looking for in-store.
 Hence, rapitag solved the problem by empowering customers to check the product stock before going to the store.
 Besides, when customers are looking for specific products in-store by using an app on their mobile phone, they can get navigated to the desired product.
 How does rapitag do that?
-Via Bluetooth Low Energy enabled routers rapitag maps out every store and know in real-time the number of products and their location.
+Via low energy wireless technology enabled routers rapitag maps out every store and knows in real-time the number of products and their location.
 Pretty sure your customers will love this type of feature as shopping in your store will be very comfortable and time-saving.

 3. Digital Shop Assistant

 What else can make a customer happy than having their personnel shop assistant that answers any questions to them?! rapitag allows customers to use their smartphone as a digital shop assistant that gives them information about prices, colors, ratings as well as product stocks.
 Why rapitag tackled that kind of problem?
 According to a survey, 47% of customers wish to have digital experiences that deliver them additional data about products.
 The feature is not only stunning, as it makes your customers happy, but it also helps your staff to concentrate on crucial things in the daily business like consulting customers who need help.

 Bonus systems and loyalty points are one of the standard tools for retailers and brands to increase customer loyalty.
 By using rapitag, you increase your customers’ collection of loyalty points by offering exclusive deals via self-checkout.
 All purchases via rapitag will automatically generate loyalty points.
 Besides, rapitag empowers promotion deals and individual prices.
 Your customers will love the loyalty program, and they will come back to your store to enjoy your stunning customer service.